Game Day With Skittles Inspired Snacks

 By the way, there were almost no casualties in cupcakes during the making of this party.
 I managed to avoid this by letting them have at it with the extra icing we had left over.

 Although I feel as though there was enough sweetness going on these cupcakes, I had a nice sized bowl full of marshmallows and skittles candy ready for anyone to use.

 I had a lot of fun with this sweet theme, I feel like I was able to keep it sweet yet not a sweetness overload.
 Yes, that’s possible, I learned that the hard way a long time ago.
 As long as you balance the sweetness with other flavors your good to go!

 What are your game day traditions?
 Do you like to cook up a storm or keep it small and delicious?
 Oh if you would like to see a step by step on how I decorated the cupcakes you can look below.

-**IMPORTANT** Make sure your completly smooth out the footballs with the toothpick.
-They taste good either way but they look awesome sauce when you get them super smooth.
+Make sure to completely smooth out the chocolate footballs with the toothpick.
+They taste good either way but they look awesomesauce when you get them super smooth.
 I suggest warming up the icing just slightly before decorating, to help the icing blend together when you are putting it on.